 Mhairi Grant, Community and Stakeholder Manager

-Mhairi helps organisations to connect and share their experience and research in loneliness.
-Her work engages a wide range of stakeholders working on the issue of loneliness to create action focused dialogue and commitment to change.
+Mhairi leads on the product, content, and community strategy for the Tackling Loneliness Hub and develops and facilitates loneliness training.
+Her work engages a wide range of organisations working on the issue of loneliness to create action focused dialogue and positive change.